 So you're a mountain biker (or own a mountain bike), you ride trails on the weekend and don't get your bike seen to as nearly as you should.
 Here's a list of basic tools that all mountain bikers should own at home to get them through the most common of repairs, maintenance and to get the best experience when out riding.
 This isn't an exhaustive list of things to carry on the trail, though – that's already been done.

-Torx keys – these are becoming ever more common, and are replacing the use of Allen keys where needed.
+These are becoming more common, and are replacing the use of Allen keys where needed.
 Get some decent ones and spare your knuckles — the little ones included with your brakes can be painful.
 Common sizes are T10, T25 and T30.
-A set from Bondhus will do the job perfectly without spending a fortune, but options from Pedros and Park Tool are also well worth a look.
+A set from Bondhus will do the job perfectly without spending a fortune, but options from Pedro's and Park Tool are also well worth a look.